 Composition: Dean, assistant dean, and all faculty with the rank of instructor or above holding appointments of half-time or more in the SON.
 The committee also includes one student from the following cohorts: AAS, BSN juniors, BSN Seniors, and RN-BSN.
+Adjunct faculty are not a part of this committee.
 Voting privileges shall be granted to all faculty with the rank of instructor or above holding appointments of half-time or more in the SON.
 Officers: chairperson and secretary: The dean appoints the chairperson (rotated accordingly).
 The secretary shall be the assistant dean unless a willing faculty member makes a request to serve as secretary to the dean.